 - Platform Requirements: the rules every IDS must follow

-- TS Convention: the rules mainly for design consistency across different IDS.
+- Design Guideline: the rules mainly for design consistency across different IDS.
 TetraScience has abstracted data and formed opinions on the data structure.
-TetraScience developers are following this convention.
+TetraScience developers are following this guideline.

-Each file has a design doc associated with it.
+Each file has a convention doc associated with it.
 You need to start with

 schema.json.
 Then move on to